+d) the Client Certificate associated with the EPS security context either does not exist or is no longer valid.

+e) the MSCHAPv2 credentials associated with the EPS security context no longer exist.

 KASME shall never be transferred from the EPC to an entity outside the EPC.
+Likewise, KASME shall never be transferred from the NHN to an entity outside the NHN.

 Both the ME and MME shall be capable of storing one non-current EPS security context and one current EPS security context in volatile memory.
-In addition, while connected to E-UTRAN the ME and MME shall be capable of storing in volatile memory the NCC, NH and the related KASME used to compute keying material for the current EPS AS security context.
+In addition, while connected to E-UTRAN or MulteFire the ME and MME shall be capable of storing in volatile memory the NCC, NH and the related KASME used to compute keying material for the current EPS AS security context.

 Any successful run of an EPS AKA creates, by the definition in clause 3, a partial native EPS security context.
+This context shall overwrite any existing non-current EPS security context associated with the set of credentials used with the current NHN-PSP pair.

-This context shall overwrite any existing non-current EPS security context.
+Any successful run of an EAP authentication procedure creates a partial native EPS security context associated with the set of credentials used with the current NHN-PSP pair.
+This context shall overwrite any existing non-current EPS security context associated with the set of credentials for this NHN-PSP pair.

 UE shall use its current EPS security context to protect the TAU Request or Attach Request.
 However, there may be cases in which this EPS security context is not the current one in the MME.
-In such cases, if the MME receives a TAU Request or Attach Request protected with a non-current full EPS security context, then this context becomes the current EPS security context and the MME shall delete any existing current EPS security context
+In such cases, if the MME receives a TAU Request or Attach Request protected with a non-current full EPS security context, then this context becomes the current EPS security context and the MME shall delete any existing current EPS security context associated with the set of credentials for this NHN-PSP pair.

-After a successful run of a NAS SMC relating to the eKSI associated with an EPS security context, this context becomes the current EPS security context and shall overwrite any existing current EPS security context
+After a successful run of a NAS SMC relating to the eKSI associated with an EPS security context, this context becomes the current EPS security context and shall overwrite any existing current EPS security context associated with the set of credentials for this NHN-PSP pair.

-NOTE 1: The ME ensures that, whenever the native EPS NAS security context stored on the USIM (if supported by USIM) or in non-volatile memory of the ME is marked as valid during the process of changing state to EMM-DEREGISTERED, it is consistent with the security context stored in the volatile memory of the ME.
+NOTE 1: The ME ensures that, whenever the native EPS NAS security context stored on the USIM (if USIM authentication is used, and a context storage is supported by USIM) or in non-volatile memory of the ME is marked as valid during the process of changing state to EMM-DEREGISTERED, it is consistent with the security context stored in the volatile memory of the ME.
 This is described in clause 7.2.5.

 The rules for handling security contexts after a handover to E-UTRAN are given in clause 9.2.2.1.

-The full native EPS NAS security context (except for KNASenc and KNASint) shall be stored on the USIM (if the USIM supports EMM parameters storage) or in the non-volatile memory of the ME (if the USIM does not support EMM parameters storage) only during the process of transitioning to EMM-DEREGISTERED state or when an attempt to transition away from EMM-DEREGISTERED state fails, as described in clause 7.2.5.
+The full native EPS NAS security context (except for KNASenc and KNASint) in the NHN access mode shall be stored in the nonvolatile memory of the ME.
+For E-UTRAN and PLMN access, the full native EPS NAS security context (except for KNASenc and KNASint) shall be stored on the USIM (if USIM authentication is used, and the USIM supports EMM parameters storage) or in the non-volatile memory of the ME (if USIM authentication is not used, or the USIM does not support EMM parameters storage) only during the process of transitioning to EMM-DEREGISTERED state or when an attempt to transition away from EMM-DEREGISTERED state fails, as described in clause 7.2.5.
 The ME shall under no other circumstances store the EPS NAS security context parameters on the USIM or non-volatile ME memory.